What is a resource?

 Sources of Celtic Materials

-The collections of the major libraries, museums, and archives of England, Ireland, Wales, and Scotland are excellent resources for materials related to Celtic Studies.
+In addition to Celtic materials at Harvard Library and the Harvard Art Museums, the collections of the major libraries, museums, and archives of England, Ireland, Wales, and Scotland are excellent resources for materials related to Celtic Studies.
 These collections have many different types of materials, including books, journals, reference materials, archives, maps, photographs, art, film, documentaries, sound recordings, manuscripts, and artifacts.
 In addition, the websites of Celtic Studies departments and Celtic associations often have information on what resources exist or where to look for them.